scriptbuzz/aws-utility-scripts/ec2-linux-cli-scripts.md

 echo $MY_BUCKET

 **TASK: Return AWS endpoint address of a service resource.
-In this example, return an ATS signed data endpint and assign to MY_ENDPOINT_HOST**
+In this example, return an ATS signed data endpoint and assign to MY_ENDPOINT_HOST**

 MY_ENDPOINT_HOST=$(aws iot describe-endpoint --endpoint-type iot:Data-ATS | grep endpointAddress | cut -d'"' -f 4)

-**Task: Return the IAM Role of a resouces in a CloudFormation stack.
+**Task: Return the IAM Role of a resource in a CloudFormation stack.
 The example below returns the role of a Lambda function and assign to MY_LAMBDA_ROLE**

 MY_LAMBDA_ROLE=$(aws cloudformation describe-stack-resource --stack-name my-stack --logical-resource-id MyLambdaRole --query "StackResourceDetail.PhysicalResourceId" --output text)